MirjamC/xml-workshop/_sources/5_example_BS.md

 If you want to create a textfile for every book, you can add the code directly in your *for loop*.

 First, you have to declare a textfile in Python and give it a name.
 Then, you open the file and write content to it.
 After this, you close the file.
+Closing the file is important, else the loop will keep adding data to the file.
 You can try this with the following code:

 ```